 Assigned to an unknown Kokutai.
+No known tail code or markings.
 This Zero was abandoned at Ballale

 Airfield on Ballale Island.